keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

 Example: `-Pauth-server-wildfly,cache-server-infinispan,cache-auth -Dhotrod.sasl.mechanism=SCRAM-SHA-512`

+Note: The cache authentication is not implemented for `SAMLAdapterCrossDCTest`.

 Note: The `cache-auth` profile currently doesn't work with the legacy Infinispan/Datagrid modules.
 See: [KEYCLOAK-18336](https://issues.redhat.com/browse/KEYCLOAK-18336).

 ### Data Grid